-- Issuers with significant links to the production and/or sale of weapons that violate fundamental human principles (such as cluster and fragmentation bombs, bombs containing depleted uranium, anti-personnel mines, nuclear, chemical and bacteriological weapons); - Issuers convicted2 of serious human rights violations (including those in the area of child labour); - Issuers convicted of serious violations of the regulations on accounting fraud, money laundering and/or bribery and corruption; - Issuers convicted of crimes regarding to workers health and safety and/or serious damage to the environment (concerning, for example, deforestation, damage to the ecosystem, etc.); - issuers sanctioned by supranational entities (e.g. the UN, EU, OFAC, etc.) or nation states with serious shortcomings in their legislation for tackling terrorism financing and money laundering3
+- Issuers convicted3 of serious human rights violations (including those in the area of child labour); - Issuers convicted of serious violations of the regulations on accounting fraud, money laundering and/or bribery and corruption; - Issuers convicted serious of crimes regarding to workers health and safety and/or serious damage to the environment (concerning, for example, deforestation, damage to the ecosystem, etc.); - issuers sanctioned by supranational entities (e.g. the UN, EU, OFAC, etc.) or nation states with serious shortcomings in their legislation for tackling terrorism financing and money laundering.4